-The online trading space is moving at an incredible pace – with many UK traders now opting for dedicated investment apps.
+The UK investment is moving at an incredible pace – with many UK investors now opting for dedicated investment apps.
 This allows you to buy, sell, and trade assets at the click of a button – no matter where you are.
 You will still need to open an account with an FCA broker, as investment apps typically form part of a much wider online trading platform.

 In this guide, we discuss the best UK investment apps of 2020.
 We also explain how investment apps work, what they allow you to do, and what you need to look out for prior to installing one onto your phone.